Evaluating the resolution of AI-based accelerated MR reconstruction using a deep learning-based model observer: Materials and Methods

 \subsubsection{Validating human-label-trained DLMOs with Human Observers}

 A multi-reader multi-case human observer study was conducted to validate the performance of the proposed DLMO against human readers.
 Prior research has demonstrated that 2AFC studies can be performed more efficiently than rating-based reader studies, with only a minor compromise in variance \cite{burgess1995comparison, shekter2020efficiently}.
 Theoretical analyses further indicate that the proportion correct achieved by an observer in a 2AFC study is equivalent to the area under the receiver operating characteristic (ROC) curve (AUC) obtained in a corresponding rating-based study \cite{barrett2013foundations, liu2023observer}.
 Based on these findings, in this study, human performance on the Rayleigh discrimination task was assessed in 2AFC studies.
-The objective of this validation was to determine whether human-label-trained DLMO's performance was statistically similar to that of human readers within a pre-specified similarity margin of 0.1 proportion correct.
+The objective of this validation was to determine whether human-label-trained DLMO's performance was statistically similar to that of human readers within a pre-specified similarity margin of 0.1 proportion correct. \acc{Because the objective of this proof-of-concept study was to develop a DLMO whose performance trends are consistent with those of human readers, rather than to establish equivalence between reconstruction methods, we adopted a relatively relaxed non-inferiority margin of 0.1.
+This choice is supported by the substantial variability in absolute AUC performance observed across human readers in published MRMC studies, such as Conant et al. \cite{conant2019improving}, in which reader AUCs ranged from 0.631 to 0.905.}

 The signal intensities and lengths used for this validation study were selected for each acceleration factor to ensure an appropriate task difficulty.
 Specifically, the parameters were chosen such that the task was neither too challenging for human readers to provide meaningful assessments nor too trivial to result in near-perfect accuracy, based on the observation in the human-label alignment training strategy mentioned in \ref{sec:dlmo_train}.
 The corresponding signal characteristics are summarized in Table~\ref{tab:signal_char}.